etingof/snmpsim/README.txt

               deviation.
   vlist - a list of triples (comparation:constant:delay) to use on SET
-          operation for choosing delay based on value supplied in request. tlist - a list of triples (comparation:time:delay) to use for choosing request delay based on time of day (seconds, UNIX time).
+          operation for choosing delay based on value supplied in request.
+          The following comparations are supported: 'eq', 'lt', 'gt'. tlist - a list of triples (comparation:time:delay) to use for choosing request delay based on time of day (seconds, UNIX time).
+          The following comparations are supported: 'eq', 'lt', 'gt'.

 Here's an example delay module use in a .snmprec file.